Cloud seeding gains steam as West faces worsening droughts

 “We were able to show the ice and snow forming in the clouds, and track it to the ground to quantify how much additional snow fell in those clouds,” said Tessendorf, a co-principal investigator for SNOWIE.
 “That was big — that really put cloud seeding back on the map.”

 There are lots of research questions left to answer.
 Eighteen additional cloud seeding attempts by the SNOWIE team didn’t have a clear effect on snowfall.
 The program, which is funded to run for two to three more years, is now focused on teasing out any subtle effects of seeding that might have occurred during those attempts and using high-resolution computer models to better quantify cloud seeding under a range of conditions.
-The temperature of the clouds, the amount of supercooled liquid water inside them, and weather conditions like wind direction all play a role in cloud seeding’s effectiveness.
+The temperature of the clouds, the amount of supercooled liquid water inside them, and conditions like wind direction all play a role in cloud seeding’s effectiveness.

 “We need to dive a little more into how much water we can really generate, when does it work and when doesn’t it work,” said Katja Friedrich, a scientist at the University of Colorado Boulder and co-principal investigator for SNOWIE.